 San Francisco can be the first U.S. city to end the HIV epidemic.
 That's why we're expanding local services for HIV prevention and care in neighborhoods most impacted by the disease.
 Below, you'll find a summary of the various categories of our work.
 It's worth noting that as evidence mounts about the links between HIV prevention, treatment, and addressing co-factors of HIV infection like substance abuse, the lines between these categories are increasingly blurred.
 To find a specific program that's right for you or someone you care about, please visit our Client Services section.
 There you'll find a detailed description of the full range of local services we provide at no cost to our community.

-Gay Men's Health: Free services and more than 10,000 HIV tests annually at Magnet, the gay men's health center in the heart of the Castro, and an HIV testing van that delivers services citywide
+Gay Men's Health: Free services for HIV-positive and HIV-negative men, including more than 14,000 HIV tests and STI screenings annually at Strut, the center for health & wellness for gay, bi and trans men in the heart of the Castro, and an HIV testing van that delivers services citywide

 Needle Exchange: 2.4 million sterile syringes annually to people who inject drugs, HIV and hepatitis C testing, and referrals to drug treatment and social services

-Public Policy: A powerful voice for people at risk for or living with HIV to public officials at City Hall, in Sacramento, and in our nation's capitol
+Public Policy: A powerful voice for people at risk for or living with HIV to public officials at City Hall, in Sacramento, and in our nation's capital

 Education: Free online resources, publications, and community forums on HIV prevention, testing, and care, and breaking news in science, policy, and clinical research